Circuit Insights: Towards Interpretability Beyond Activations: Methodology

-\textbf{Automated Interpretability} Sampled inputs are first analyzed from input- and/or output-centric perspectives, then grouped into clusters according to the detected circuits.
-Each cluster is interpreted independently using an explainer LLM (GPT-4o-mini; see Appendix~\ref{appendix-prompts-circuitlens}).
+\textbf{Generating Descriptions} Sampled inputs are first analyzed from input- and/or output-centric perspectives, then grouped into clusters according to the detected circuits.
+Each cluster is interpreted independently using an explainer LLM (see Appendix~\ref{appendix-prompts-circuitlens} for prompts).
 Rather than providing full inputs with highlighted activations or token–activation pairs, we supply only the detected pattern, marking the single most activating token.
 Finally, for each feature, the explainer LLM synthesizes a unified description from the individual cluster-level interpretations.